IHerbSpec/spectra-harmonization/README.md

 3. **Review QC plots** — spectra are plotted per material.
 Click a spectrum line or use the checkboxes to flag individual files for removal.
 4. **Fill in the metadata form** — instrument, optical setup, operator, and measurement settings.
 5. **Export** — unflagged files are copied to `shiny_qc_outputs/good_files_full_filenames/` using the full harmonization filename format.
 A metadata CSV is written alongside.

+#### What constitutes a 'bad' spectral measurement that should be flagged?
+Measurements with **differences in the shape of the spectral profile** should receive scrutiny and probably be removed.
+Differences in magnitude of the curves (ca. 5-10%) with no discernable shape difference are OK.
+Curves that look like **visual outliers**, however, should probably be removed.

 ### Outputs